linear/linear/docs/Webhooks.md

 # Linear Webhooks

-Linear provides **webhooks** which allow you to receive HTTP(S) push notifications whenever data is created or updated.
+Linear provides **webhooks** which allow you to receive HTTP push notifications whenever data is created or updated.
 This allows you to build integrations on top of Linear.
 You could trigger CI builds, perform calculations on issue data, or send messages on specific conditions – you name it.

-Webhooks are specific to a Team, so you can configure webhooks to satisfy the needs of each team in your organization.
-Webhook updates are currently supported for **Issues** and **Comments**.
+Webhooks are specific to a `Team`, so you can configure webhooks to satisfy the needs of each team in your organization.
+Webhook updates are currently supported for following models:

-The Webhooks are at an initial stage of implementation and will be developed further based on your feedback and ideas!
+- `**Issue**`
+- `**Commens**`
+- `**Reaction**` (comment emoji reactions)

 ## How does a Webhook work?

 A webhook push is simply a `HTTP POST` request, sent to the URL of your choosing.
 The push is automatically triggered by Linear when data updates.
 For an example of what data a payload contains, see [The Webhook Payload](#the-webhook-payload).

-Your webhook consumer is a simple HTTP(S) endpoint.
+Your webhook consumer is a simple HTTP endpoint.
 It must satisfy the following conditions:

-- It's available in a publicly accessible, non-localhost URL
+- It's available in a publicly accessible HTTPS, non-localhost URL
 - It will respond to the Linear Webhook push (HTTP POST request) with a `HTTP 200` ("OK") response

 If a delivery fails (i.e. server unavailable or responded with a non-200 HTTP status code), the push will be retried a couple of times.
 Here an exponential backoff delay is used: the attempt will be retried after approximately 10 minutes, then 30 minutes, and so on.
 If the webhook URL continues to be unresponsive the webhook might be disabled by Linear, and must be re-enabled again manually.